wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## Is there anything to do/note before entering Malaysia on the day of my travel?

-All travellers are now <span style="text-decoration:underline;">strongly</span> recommended to make payment for their accommodation, swab tests, and operational costs (for foreigners) with [MySafeTravel](https://safetravel.myeg.com.my/) before entering the country.
+All travellers are now recommended to make payment for their accommodation, swab tests, and operational costs (for foreigners) with [MySafeTravel](https://safetravel.myeg.com.my/) before entering the country.

 You may also want to do a pre-departure swab test.
 See [here](#do-i-need-to-do-a-swab-test-before-entering-malaysia).